Democratic Republic of The Congo Battling Ebola Outbreaks

-- There have been 23 confirmed cases in Guinea so far (16 confirmed and seven probable cases), with 12 deaths
+- There were 23 cases reported in Guinea (16 confirmed and seven probable), with 12 deaths

 - We have drilled boreholes across the regions to provide health centres with access to clean water, and rehabilitated waste management systems, including incinerators, sharps pits, burn pits and waste zones.

 - We have constructed 95 screening-and-referral units (SRUs), and are preparing to construct more.

 - Since 2018, SRUs supported by International Medical Corps have conducted more than 2 million Ebola screenings and 1.2 million COVID screenings; we have trained more than 1,700 health staff in infection prevention and control.